 Tip #3: Choose the Best Online Portfolio Website Builder

-For creative artists with little to no coding know-how, building a website using readily made templates that offer easy drag and drop facility is definitely one of the best options out there.
-With access to easy drag and drop modules, it just needs your creative imagination to build a portfolio website of your dreams!
+For creative artists with little to no coding know-how, building a website using ready-made templates that offer an easy drag and drop facility is definitely one of the best options out there.
+With access to easily drag and drop modules, it just needs your creative imagination to build the portfolio website of your dreams!

 Buying your own domain name is the first step to branding & marketing in the digital world.
+You should also focus on creating a marketing portfolio , this is a way to really highlight your skills .
 Buying a custom domain name adds to your identity as a professional photographer and creative artist.
-It gives an impression that you are passionate towards your e-business, which goes a long way in building the required trust, authority & credibility.
+It gives an impression that you are passionate about your e-business, which goes a long way in building the required trust, authority & credibility.
 Godaddy & NameCheap are the two most popular destinations to start with your domain registration campaign.